Posted by Anant Patel

 If your online marketing efforts include all of the following, you are definitely doing a good job.
 You simply need to refine and engage yourself continuously and be creative.
 Thanks to the more intuitive approach that you have about SEO, you are already seeing a good rank for your website.

-If there is something that you have missed in your SEO efforts out of what has been mentioned above, you just need to implement in all those correct practices.
+If there is something that you have missed in your SEO efforts out of what has been mentioned above, you just need to implement all those correct practices.

 If you are not following most of what has been mentioned above, you are creating serious problems for your website.
 Things are not going to change if you don’t change the way you work on your site.